cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Troubling indeed," Holmes murmured.

 She exhaled shakily.
 "I do not know what to believe, Mr. Holmes.
 Perhaps it is nothing.
-But the chest held his will, among other documents.
-Without it, the estate may be contested.
+But, the chest held his will, among other documents.
+Without it, my daughter-in-law may face challenges in securing Edward’s wishes..
 And if my fears are correct—if Edward's death was not an accident—then I worry that whoever wanted him silenced has not finished their work."

 Holmes nodded, his expression unreadable.
 "I will need to see the study myself.
 In the meantime, Watson, your military connections may prove useful.
 Make inquiries at the War Office regarding the officers Edward reported to.
 I have reason to believe their records will shed light on this affair."
 He paused, then added, almost offhandedly, "I may need to consult my brother on certain military matters.
 He has access to information beyond the War Office’s usual channels."